Bepositivegit/Az-Questions/interview-Answers.md

 Only a few questions are asked on Azure Artifacts in interviews.

 - What is the purpose of Azure Artifacts?
-- What is the difference between an Azure Pipeline artifact and an application artifact in Azure Artifact service?
+- What is the difference between an Azure Pipeline artifact and an application artifact in the Azure Artifacts service?
 - How can we clone dependencies from Azure Artifacts?

 ---